Places Where You Can Salsa Dance in Greenville, SC

 These events are fully immersive, and allow you to sit back and listen to classic albums of the Beatles, Led Zeppelin, Jimi Hendrix, Stranger Things, and more while lasers tell a story across the 360 degree screen.
 Regularly check the Roper Mountain Science Center website for updates about their upcoming special events and laser shows

-Tickets for Laser Days of Summer can be purchased now, and the event will begin July 17th, 2025.
+Tickets for Laser Days of Summer can be purchased, and the event generally begins in July.
 Multiple showings are offered from Thursday through Saturday from 4:30 pm to 9:00 pm on most nights.
 Tickets for Laser Days of Summer are $8 per adult or child.

 The Nature Exchange